RedHolms/LuaJIT-BytecodeDumpFormat/README.md

 # LuaJIT Bytecode Dump format
-This repository contains description of LuaJIT compiler bytecode dump format(`.luac` files)
+This repository contains description of LuaJIT compiler bytecode dump format(`.luac` files) You can see examples of reading bytecode dump from code in [code-examples](https://github.com/RedHolms/LuaJIT-BytecodeDumpFormat/tree/main/code-examples)

 ## Bytecode Dump Structure